| Duration of the program and its constituent parts. The duration of studies at Novosibirsk seminary is 4 years, although it may be as long

 certain theological schools in North America are ready to acknowledge our education as an

+equivalent of MDiv degree.
+Future development of the academic program.
 The greatest shift anticipated in the realm of academic studies at Lutheran Theological

 Seminary is the addition of a pre-seminary program of education in the city of